ShaneDocument/MyCodility/README.md

 # MyCodility
 My codility solution.
-They are NOT 100 points, but came out of myself.
+They are NOT perfect, but came out of myself.

 Hi, my name is Shane.
 I come from Taiwan.
 It is nice to meet you.